 Bryn Sierra is the Summer Program Coordinator, and has been involved with the Ingram Scholarship Program since December 2006.
 She has previously worked as a 4th grade teacher, Sylvan instructor, graduate teaching assistant and library aid.

 Bryn received her bachelor's degree in Elementary Education from Florida State University.
-In 2007 she completed her M.Ed. in Curriculum and Instructional Design with a concentration in Reading Education at Peabody College.
+In 2007 she completed her M.Ed. in Curriculum and Instructional Design with a concentration in Reading Education at Vanderbilt's Peabody College.
 In 2010 she completed an M.S. in Information Sciences through University of Tennessee, Knoxville specializing in school library media.

 Bryn grew up in a military family and continues to love to travel and explore, always with a book in hand.
-She and her husband, David Sierra, live in Nashville with their new baby, Elin, and enjoy anything outdoors with their Australian Shepherds, Inca and Sky.
+She and her husband, David Sierra, live in Nashville with their daughter, Elin, and enjoy anything outdoors with their Australian Shepherds, Inca and Sky.

-The Summer Program Coordinator is responsible for leading a monthly seminar and workshop for those wanting to conduct a summer project, internship or Faculty Fellows partnership.
+The Summer Program Coordinator is responsible for leading a monthly seminar and workshop for those wanting to conduct a summer project.
 She guides and mentors the proposal writing and revision process, its defense and approval.
 While at their summer project sites Scholars will check in with the summer program coordinator with weekly updates.
 Finally the summer program coordinator guides and monitors the final reports and presentations at the beginning of the new academic year.
 She is also involved in maintaining the website, new Scholar recruitment, selections, reunions, and other Program events.